Tonsil and adenoid removal - discharge

 Your child's health care provider will probably prescribe pain drugs for your child to use as needed.

-Avoid drugs that contain aspirin.
+Avoid medicines that contain aspirin.
 Acetaminophen (Tylenol) is a good choice for pain after surgery.
 Ask your child's provider if it is OK for your child to take acetaminophen.

 When to Call the Doctor